Head-Royce School: Athletics

 In 2022-2023, the men's varsity soccer team won the North Coast Sectional (NCS) Division 1 title vs, Making Waves Academy by a score of 2-0.
-It was the 150th win for Jayhawk coach John Miotell, and the third title in school history.
+It was the 150th win for Jayhawk coach John Miottel, and the third title in school history.
 The Jayhawks ended the season 16-3-2, ranked number 3 in California for the fall soccer season.
 There was even a documentary made about this historical soccer season, featuring multiple seniors that season.
 The team featured many players who would go on to continue their soccer careers in other facets, with some playing division 1 - division 3 soccer as well as semi-pro and low tier professional leagues.

+In 2025-2026, the men's varsity soccer team won the North Coast Sectional (NCS) Division 1 title vs Arcata by a score of 4-0.
+It was the fourth title in school history.
+It would also be the fourth title for Jayhawk head coach John Miottel.
+While it was easier competition, as most good teams had moved to the winter season, the Jayhawks still finished 17-3.
+This was good enough to be ranked number 1 in California for the fall soccer season.